I was born into the divide.

 looking away.

-Riley is 10 now.
+Riley is ten now.
 A few months ago, we were sitting on her bed.
-And she said to me, very quietly —“Mom, I’m embarrassed that I have white parents.”
+She said, very quietly:

 I pulled her close.
-And something happened that I can’t fully describe — because it wasn’t a thought.
-It wasn’t something I figured out.
-It was recognition.
-Instant.
-Physical.
+Something happened that I cannot fully describe, because it was not a thought.
+It was not something I figured out.

 I had spent my entire childhood embarrassed that my parents were Deaf.
 Wishing I was like everyone else.

-That is when my passion for creating belonging in the world caught fire.
 Not in a boardroom.
 Not from a research study.
-From a life lived at the intersection of every divide — and the discovery that the blend was never the problem.
-It was always the path home.
+From a life lived at the intersection of every divide.